styprin/NASA-SARP-research/README.md

 - Delete code that isn't ever used.
 It can be hard (emotionally), but it helps the code you are using be more useful.
 - Break your project code into a few different notebooks by analysis step and name them starting with a number.
 For example: `01_preprocessing.ipynb`, `02_timeseries_analysis.ipynb` and `03_visualization.ipynb`.
 - Keep seperate folders for code and figures

 To get even deeper into code cleaning, check out the [Good Research Code Handbook](https://goodresearch.dev/index.html).

+Some notes:
+- If you are using satellite images as part of your analysis they may be too large to upload to github.
+In that case simply upload your code.

+To get even deeper into code cleaning, check out the [Good Research Code Handbook](https://goodresearch.dev/index.html).